-Texts in Context: The Legacy of Socrates
+Texts in Context: The Secret of the Rose—Part II

 Death is normally the end of a person’s story; but for a small handful of figures, Socrates among them, things only get more interesting afterwards.